 Getting rid of black flies isn’t easy.
 A large portion of this article is dedicated to simply protecting yourself from black flies.
 If you thought mosquitoes were persistent, you probably haven’t met our little friend the black fly, otherwise known as the buffalo gnat or the turkey gnat.
-Black flies are a considerable problem along the Canadian shield and in the northeastern states, near rivers and streams where black fly larvae find the running water necessary to complete their life cycle and become adult black flies.
+Black flies are a considerable problem along the Canadian shield and in the northeastern states, especially near rivers and streams.
+That’s where black fly larvae find the running water necessary to complete their life cycle and become adult black flies.
 Black fly populations have gotten so bad in some areas, in fact, that the provincial government of Alberta (that’s in Canada) has reported infestations where livestock, like cattle, have died from swarms of black flies.
 People have died.
 Several cases have been reported from New England where unwary travelers have been swarmed by black flies, accidentally inhaling the flies, and then dying from the resulting anaphylactic shock.
 Black flies are no joke.

 Black flies have become a problem so serious in some states that conservation offices are starting statewide and countywide programs to help reduce the populations of black flies by treating lakes and streams with a bacterial toxin known as BTI, or Bacillus thuringiensis subspecies israelensis.
 But we’ll talk more about this in the latter half of the article.
 For now, let’s talk about ways to keep black flies off your person or persons, and then move on to possible ways to reduce the number of black flies in and around your homestead.

 Not only can black fly bites be painful, itchy, and cause a strange numbness, but they can also transmit bloodborne pathogens.
 It’s not exceptionally common for a human to contract a disease from a black fly, but because black flies do feed on blood, the possibility cannot be ruled out.
 To date, an illness known as River Blindness is the most common disease contracted from black flies in countries other than the United States.